Talieh-Sh/deep-learning-challenge/README.md

 ## Project Overview
 This project aims to help Alphabet Soup charity identify applications likely to be successful if funded.
 It offers a Neural Network model that uses data from past applications and predicts if the application would be successful if funded or not.

+## Google Colab
+To facilitate the development, training, and evaluation of our neural network model, we utilized Google Colab.
+Google Colab is a free cloud service that supports Python programming and provides a robust environment for machine learning and data analysis projects.

+### Advantages of Using Google Colab
+- Pre-installed Libraries
+- High-Performance Computing: Access to free GPU and TPU resources in Colab.
+- No Local Setup Required
+- Collaboration

 ## Dependencies
 - TensorFlow
 - Scikit-learn